 In 2005 sogent purchased the building to renovate and repurpose it and to integrate it into the new De Krook city district.
 The renovation was designed by Ghent architecture firm BARO and SUMproject.
 The project was awarded the Ghent Monument Prize in 2022 by the public as well as the professional jury.

-After five years of intensive renovations, the building will reopen its doors in 2024.
-The central arena will become a publicly accessible covered plaza which people will be able to cross to walk from one entrance to the other.
+After five years of intensive renovations, the building has reopened its doors in 2024.
+The central arena has become a publicly accessible covered plaza which people are able to cross to walk from one entrance to the other.

-Innovating start-ups and scale-ups will breathe new life into the former workshops and share their knowledge in the meeting rooms or the auditorium during lectures and presentations.
-The underground level will house a concert hall seating 500 spectators.
+Innovating start-ups and scale-ups breathe new life into the former workshops and share their knowledge in the meeting rooms or the auditorium during lectures and presentations.
+The underground level houses a concert hall seating 500 spectators.

 The information continues beneath the illustrations.